 Stainless-steel kitchen sinks are an extremely popular choice for a number of different reasons.

 They are fairly inexpensive compared to other types of kitchen sink materials, versatile in design, and are made from a completely non-porous material.

 However, they are also prone to scratching and water spots caused by hard water inside your taps.

 Pros of keeping a stainless-steel kitchen sink clean

 - Non-porous surface that is stain-resistant (when regularly cleaned and properly maintained).

-- Durable solid surface that will not chip, crack or break.
+- Solid surface made from durable material that will not chip, crack or break.

 - Easy to sterilize in order to remove any harmful germs or bacteria.